deeplearninc/relaax/README.md

 * [Reinforcement Learning eXchange (RLX) protocol](#reinforcement-learning-exchange-protocol) connects RL Agents with an RL Environment

-* [RELAAX Client](#relaax-clients) wraps details of the [RLX Protocol](#reinforcement-learning-exchange-protocol) implementation and exposes simple API to be used to exchange States, Rewards, and Actions between the scalable RL Server and Environment.
+* [RELAAX Agent Proxy](#relaax-agent-proxy) wraps details of the [RLX Protocol](#reinforcement-learning-exchange-protocol) implementation and exposes simple API to be used to exchange States, Rewards, and Actions between the scalable RL Server and Environment.

 * [RELAAX Server](#relaax-server) allows developers to run RL Agents locally or at scale on popular cloud platforms.
 See more details below.